plugdata-team/plugdata/Resources/Documentation/ELSE/perlin~.md

 draft: false
 ---

-[perlin~] is an abastraction that implements 1-dimensional Perlin Noise (a type of gradient noise developed by Ken Perlin).
+[perlin~] is an abstraction that implements 1-dimensional Perlin Noise (a type of gradient noise developed by Ken Perlin).
 It uses [white~] as a noise source into a sample and hold function and generates smoothened functions according to a frequency value in hertz (values under 0 and above nyquist are aliased).